 Machine learning

 Machine learning is the process of teaching a computer system to make accurate predictions when it is fed data.
-The future of machine learning is looking bright, the market is expected compound growth rate between 2021 and 2028 is 38.6%.
 Machine learning is playing an increasingly important role in our everyday lives.
-Some common examples include:
+Some common examples may include:

 How Sine can help you adopt to the future of self-service